pombredanne/data_structures/counting_sketches/README.md

 is a minimalistic implementation which has no dependencies because it uses the MD5 hash (which admittedly is slow).
 Modification to using the Murmur hash or xxhash can be done easily.

-1. Alon N., Matias Y., Szegedy M. The space complexity of approximating the frequency moments J. Comput.
+1. Alon N., Matias Y., Szegedy M. The space complexity of approximating the frequency moments.
+J. Comput.
 System Sci.
 (1996) pp. 20-29.
 2. Chakrabarti A. CS49: Data Stream Algorithms, Lecture Notes, Fall 2011.
 Chapter 6.

 **ApproximateCounting**